Ludensburger/Socket-C/BlackJack/modular/README.md

 # Blackjack Game

 This project is a modular implementation of a Blackjack game written in C. The code is split into separate files to improve maintainability and organization, addressing the challenges of having everything in only two files.
-A `bash.sh` script is also included to streamline the build process, making it simple to compile and execute the game.
+A `build.sh` script is also included to streamline the build process, making it simple to compile and execute the game.

 ## Project Structure